By Ed Staskus

 “Scouting is a man’s job cut down to a boy’s size.”
 Robert Baden-Powell

 My father was born on a family farm outside Siauliai in 1924, six years after Lithuania’s Declaration of Independence and two years before the start of what is known as the Smetonic Era.
-The city, the capital of northern Lithuania, is home to the Hill of Crosses, a folk art site of 100, 000 Christian crosses.
+The city, the capital of northern Lithuania, is home to the Hill of Crosses, a a spiritual and folk art site of one hundred thousand Christian crosses.

 His father was Lithuanian and a former officer in the Czarist Army.
 His mother was a Russian schoolteacher his father met while stationed southeast of Moscow.

 He was a Boy Scout early on.
 Since his father was the police chief of their province, and since Antanas Smetona, the President of the country, was the Chief Scout, and since there were privileges provided to scout troops in schools by the Ministry of Education, my grandfather involved my father in scouting as soon as he grew to be of school age.